Equity release for car finance

 Banks have the prerogative to refuse equity release if they perceive it as too risky.
 Factors such as a significant depreciation in your car's value or a history of missed payments can influence their decision.

-It's important to keep good credit and check your finances before seeking equity release.
-This will increase the chance of approval.
+It could be a good idea to keep good credit and check your finances before seeking equity release.
+This may increase the chance of approval.